Cancer Prevention Diet

 Store oils in a cool dark place in airtight containers, as they quickly become rancid when exposed to heat, light, and air.

-Avoid foods that look or smell moldy, as they likely contain aflatoxin, a strong carcinogen.
-Aflatoxin is most commonly found on moldy peanuts.
+Avoid food that looks or smells moldy, as it likely contains aflatoxin, a strong carcinogen most commonly found on moldy peanuts.
 Nuts will stay fresh longer if kept in the refrigerator or freezer.

 Be careful what you put in the microwave.
 Use waxed paper rather than plastic wrap to cover your food in the microwave.
 And always use microwave-safe containers.